 - Organized activities such as nets or training drills have priority over routine

 - Before keying your transmitter, listen for any activity on the repeater.

 - Keep individual transmissions short.
 The timer on most repeaters is set to three minutes

 to follow FCC regulations.
 However, someone who talks for that long in one transmission may be

 using valuable time if someone else has an emergency and is waiting... waiting... waiting....

-- Please limit your continuous use of a repeater to a resonable length.
-We recommend 20
+- Please limit your repeater convsersations to a reasonable length.
+20 minutes seems reasonable to us!

 - It is considered bad etiquette to interrupt an ongoing conversation unless you have an